 To consult with one of our orthopaedic doctors specializing in the knee at Vail-Summit Orthopaedics, you may request an appointment online or call one of our three locations in Edwards, Frisco, or Vail.

 Why choose Vail-Summit Orthopaedics?

-With years of experience and advanced training devoted to the orthopaedic care of the knee, our esteemed knee specialists at Vail-Summit Orthopaedics are unparalleled experts in accurately diagnosing and effectively treating knee injuries and conditions.
+With years of experience and advanced training devoted to the orthopaedic care of the knee, our esteemed specialists at Vail-Summit Orthopaedics are unparalleled experts in accurately diagnosing and effectively treating knee injuries and conditions with and without surgery.

 Our knee specialists, Dr. Nathan Cafferky, Dr. Richard Cunningham, Dr. Peter Janes, Dr. J. Terrell Joseph, and Dr. William Sterett, are also surgeons who have additional training to include being fellowship-trained in adult reconstruction and sports medicine and are recognized experts in the diagnosis and treatment of injuries and conditions as well as advanced knee surgery, such as knee arthroscopy, knee replacement, and ACL reconstruction procedures.

 To consult with our Vail-Summit Orthopaedics specialists about your treatment options, please request an appointment online.
 You can also learn more about the disorders we treat through our patient education resources.

 Tips for Healthy Knees